Freddie as F.R.O.7: Alternate versions

 In 1995, MCA/Universal Home Video in conjunction with Shapiro-Glickenhaus Entertainment released the film on home video under an alternate re-edited version, under the title of Freddie the Frog with new narration from actor James Earl Jones.
 Nearly 20 minutes of footage (including double entendres) was cut, and several sequences were re-edited.
 Racially sensitive elements were removed or changed, like the KKK-members and Nazi axis-like soldiers during the "Evilmainya" song sequence and the tourist and punk crows were re-dubbed, not only was this to make the film more family friendly, but was also an attempt to make the movie less confusing to viewers.
 This re-edit of the film ended up with a G rating from the MPAA.

 Home media

 Currently, the original version of the film has only seen a VHS release in the United Kingdom from Braveworld Ltd., whilst it was never released on home video in the United States.
 As previously mentioned, the Freddie the Frog cut was released directly to VHS by MCA/Universal Home Video and Shapiro-Glickenhaus Entertainment in 1995.
 Though the Shapiro-Glickenhaus cut has been released on DVD in Denmark and Italy, neither version has been released on DVD or Blu-ray in the United Kingdom and the United States.
-However, the original version of the film (with NTSC format) can still be viewed on YouTube.